Background pattern

 • irregular and involuntary muscle movements, especially in the face.

-• cardiovascular diseases (heart and circulation diseases), family history of cardiovascular disease, stroke, or "mini" stroke, abnormal blood pressure.
+• cardiovascular diseases (heart and circulation diseases), family history of cardiovascular disease, stroke or "mini" stroke, abnormal blood pressure.

-family history of blood clots, as antipsychotics have been associated with the formation of blood clots.
+blood clots or a family history of blood clots, as antipsychotics have been associated with the formation of blood clots.

 • history of addiction to gambling.

-If you have dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.
+If you suffer from dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.

-Tell your doctor immediately if you have thoughts or feelings of self-harm.
-Cases of patients experiencing suicidal thoughts and behaviors have been reported during treatment with aripiprazol.
+Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.

-Tell your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, altered mental state, or very fast or irregular heartbeat.
+Talk to your doctor immediately if you experience numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.

 Your doctor may consider adjusting or interrupting the dose.